randa72632/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This Is 2nd Pointer , Array & String Assingment
+This is my 2nd task in pointer assingment.